Call us: 10am – 6pm ET

 Adjust Wi-Fi settings

-1. To open TaskForce interface, enter the IP address (indicated under Wi-Fi Hotspot category in Settings window, see Step 3) in Chrome browser of the device you have connected to the Hotspot.
+1. To open the TaskForce interface, enter the unit’s IP address (indicated on the unit’s IP screen as well as under the Wi-Fi Hotspot category in the Settings window, see Step 4) in the Chrome browser of the device connected to the Hotspot.